AudouxH/AudouxH/README.md

 👇 My next endeavor?
 Taking this dapp a step further by integrating wallets with a wide array of features.
 From comprehensive user profiles and real-time balances to enabling the seamless transfer of NFTs and cryptocurrencies – I'm excited to continue pushing the boundaries of what's possible in this exciting space.

+### My NPM Packages:
+I also contribute to the open-source community by publishing npm packages.
+You can check out my npm packages by visiting my [npmjs profile](https://www.npmjs.com/settings/audouxh/packages).
+Feel free to explore and use them in your projects!

 ### Download My Resume:
 Feel free to take a closer look at my journey.
 [Download Resume (PDF)](https://github.com/AudouxH/AudouxH/files/10132826/AudouxHugo.pdf)